Adarsh2425/IMEX-Independent-Multi-Extrusion-3D-printer-/README.md

 ## Technical Details

 Detailed technical documentation for each method is available in their respective directories.
 Delve into the mechanics, motion control algorithms, and synchronization mechanisms of each approach.
-Gain insights into optimizing your setup for the best results.
+Gain insights into optimizing your setup for the best .

 ## Hardware and Software